python-jsonschema/hypothesis-jsonschema/README.md

 ### Changelog:

+#### 0.8.2 - 2019-05-21
+- Improve performance for object schemas where the min and max size can be further constrained from `properties` and `propertyNames` attributes.

 #### 0.8.1 - 2019-03-24
-- Supports draft-04 schemata with the latest version of ``jsonschema``
+- Supports draft-04 schemata with the latest version of `jsonschema`

 #### 0.8.0 - 2019-03-23
 - Further improved support for `allOf`, `oneOf`, and `anyOf` with base schemata